Electrk/pxsys-server/README.md

 ## Commands and Errors

-This package uses some internal commands already using a simple format: `SV_SCREEN_DATA` and `SV_PIXEL_DATA`.
+This package uses some internal commands already using a simple format: `PREFIX_NAME`

 There are three prefixes:
 * `SV` - This is a command specifically to be sent from the server to the client.
 * `CL` - This is a command specifically to be sent from the client to the server.
 * `CS` - This is a command that can be sent by both.

-Error codes share the same format.
+**Example:** `SV_PIXEL_DATA`

+You can send your own commands using the `PxSys::sendCommand` method (see [API](#pxsyssendcommand-socket-command-args)).
+***
+Sending errors works in a similar way.
+The difference is that there are both error commands and error codes.

+Error *commands* are only one of these three:
+* `SV_ERROR` - The server is at fault.
+* `CL_ERROR` - The client is at fault.
+* `CS_ERROR` - Nobody is at fault!
+It's just an unfortunate error.

+Error *codes* are just strings without the prefix.  **Example:** `MALFORMED_PACKET`

+You can send your own commands using the `PxSys::sendError` method (see [API](#pxsyssenderror-socket-errorcommand-errorcode-errormessage-data)).
+***
-You can send your own commands using the `PxSys::sendCommand` method (see [API](#api)).
-Obviously they don't *have* to use this format, just like you don't *have* to recycle or tip your waiter or thank your bus driver... it's just a good idea to do it.
+Obviously none of your own commands or errors *have* to use this format, just like you don't *have* to recycle or tip your waiter or thank your bus driver... it's just a good idea to do it.

 ## Additional Information

-This package is best used in junction with [Server_PxSys](https://github.com/Electrk/Server_PxSys).
+This package is best used in conjunction with [Server_PxSys](https://github.com/Electrk/Server_PxSys).
 You can of course use your own client though.

 You may have noticed I mentioned the `colorPrintID` field.
 This is a special field for setting a brick's print to a PxSys color.
 This allows for much sharper pixel changes since changing a brick's print doesn't fade like changing its color does.
 [Here is the default pack](https://github.com/Electrk/Print_PxSys_Default) of colors.

-<sup>does anybody want a pizza roll??? leave a comment at this webzone if you want me to mail you a pizza roll</sup>
+<sup>does anybody want a pizza roll?? leave a comment at this webzone if you want me to mail you a pizza roll</sup>